Image for facebook - best 2:1 aspect

 Sobrado dos Monxes

 We started off on country paths and roads, passing an old mill.
 There were few people, and we passed through villages deserted apart from dogs!
 The green arrows were usually there, but sometimes hard to spot.
-Then it got harder going, with churned up mud and and even stepping stones across a river.
+Then it got harder going, with churned up mud and even stepping stones across a river.

 We had a look around, then ate at the long table in the kitchen with a talkative Australian and two quiet Dutch.
 We went to bed early, although Angus saw the cloisters by moonlight because he had to go to the toilet in the middle of the night.